Why I built yet another dependency graph scanner

 Where it's honest about its limits

-• It's early.
-APIs, output shapes, and defaults can still move.
+- It's early.
+APIs, output shapes, and defaults can still change.

-None of these are dealbreakers.
-They're the boundary conditions that let you use the output responsibly.
+None of these are dealbreakers — they're just limits worth knowing, so you can use the output responsibly.

 Try it, and tell me where it's wrong